tinalexander/tinalexander.github.io/notes/2024/06-june.md

 > At the time we make these decisions, there is a limited amount of critical nonclinical and clinical data available at the time we must make the recommendation.
 >
 > We still poorly understand how the differences in neutralization titer relate to clinical outcomes.
 The current non-clinical models, the animal models that we're using imperfectly reflect the human populations receiving the vaccine.
 And human post vaccination and post-infection serology panels are simply not available for distinct populations, such as pediatric adults, elderly who may respond differently to vaccination or infection.
+>
+> ...
+>
+> Bill Falstich, Pfizer [01:58:38]
+>
+> We have modeled demand based on our prior experience, based on our negotiations with customers and discussions with customers.
+And then based on analogs, such as flu uptake.
+>
+> We project that based on the demand we have modeled, we'll be able to supply in all periods, starting as early as August or upon approval.
+We're preparing for an August approval, but of course that's subject to regulatory review and timelines.
+>
+> And we would maintain that supply for as long as it's needed.
+So through the end of the year and then into the 2025 season as well, is what we would anticipate doing.
+>
+> Arnold Monto, VRBPAC
+>
+> And Novavax?
+Please, go ahead.
+>
+> Robert Walker, Novavax
+>
+> As mentioned during the presentation, we are manufacturing JN.1 vaccine.
+>
+> We anticipate no constraints, that we would be able to meet to projected demand.
+And, we are projecting to have that available, as mentioned, September 1.

+...

 ## Lykos Therapeutics on FDA advisory committee meeting on MDMA-assisted therapy for PTSD